opnsense/docs/source/manual/how-tos/ipsec-rw-srv-eapradius.rst

 ------------------------

 Go to your Radius Management Console and start adding users!
-If you are using our FreeRADIUS Plugin follow the official guide:
+If you are using our FreeRADIUS plugin follow the official guide:
 :doc:`how-tos/freeradius`